SergelsOrg/csv2tex/docs/CSV_Format.md

 prompted with an error message of what is not correct about the data.
 We hope the program can be used out-of-the-box, without much of a need to go through a lot of documentation.

-Tell us how that went on GitHub by filing any issues you have as described in the main [README.md](../README.md).
+Let us know how that went by filing any issues you have as GitHub issues as described in the main [README.md](../README.md).